Char-Hunt/special-guide/README.md

 #
 Repository Structure

-The SQL Repository is organized into the following sections:
+The SQL General Reference is organized into the following sections:

   1. **Database Design:** This section contains database schema designs and entity-relationship diagrams (ERDs).
 You will find examples of well-structured database designs, normalization techniques, and best practices for building efficient and scalable databases.